-Jurisdiction - Article 84 imposes precondition of negotiation - Genuine attempt to negotiate must be made prior to filing of application before the Council - Precondition satisfied if negotiations reach point of futility or deadlock - Genuine attempt to negotiate can be made outside of bilateral diplomacy - Qatar made a genuine attempt to negotiate both within and outside ICAO to settle disagreement - No reasonable probability of negotiated settlement as of filing of Qatar's application to the Council - Council did not err when it rejected second preliminary objection in so far as it concerned jurisdiction.
+Jurisdiction - Article II, Section 2, imposes precondition of negotiation - Genuine attempt to negotiate must be made prior to filing of application before the Council - Precondition satisfied if negotiations reach point of futility or deadlock - Genuine attempt to negotiate can be made outside of bilateral diplomacy - Qatar made a genuine attempt to negotiate both within and outside ICAO to settle disagreement - No reasonable probability of negotiated settlement as of filing of Qatar's application to the Council - Council did not err when it rejected second preliminary objection in so far as it concerned jurisdiction.

-Admissibility - Article 2, subparagraph (g), of the ICAO Rules for the Settlement of Differences requires application and memorial filed pursuant to Article 84 to include statement that negotiations took place but were not successful - Statement in Qatar's application and memorial satisfies requirement - Council did not err when it rejected second preliminary objection in so far as it concerned admissibility.
+Admissibility - Article 2, subparagraph (g), of the ICAO Rules for the Settlement of Differences requires application and memorial filed pursuant to Article 84 (incorporated by reference in Article II, Section 2) to include statement that negotiations took place but were not successful - Statement in Qatar's application and memorial satisfies requirement - Council did not err when it rejected second preliminary objection in so far as it concerned admissibility.